diamirio/Endpoints/Carthage/Checkouts/ObjectMapper/README.md

 #### `init(map: Map) throws`

 This throwable initializer is used to map immutable properties from the given `Map`.
-Every immutable propertie should be initialized in this initializer.
+Every immutable property should be initialized in this initializer.

 This initializer throws an error when:
 - `Map` fails to get a value for the given key